open-formulieren/open-forms/nlx/README.md

 ## Running the NLX stack

-Navigate to this directory and start the components using docker-compose:
+Navigate to this (`nlx`) directory and start the components using docker-compose:

 ```bash
 docker-compose up